 The later 1900s destroyed a generation of LGBTQ would-be mentors for our current generation.
 They were forced into hiding, intimidated, killed or died by disease and neglect.

 There’s no end of atrocities and glaring injustices in this country.
 Everyone who claims that “America is great” is willfully blinding themselves to the truth of millions of people.
-There are great American achievements, of course, but as people, we should always strive for better.
-America is great and the best suggests no more room for improvement.
-At least for people who are comfortable, they may very well wish for everything to stay the same.
+There are great American achievements, of course, but as a people, we should always strive for better.
+The assertion that America is great and the best suggests no more room for improvement.

 In business, broadly speaking, once owners break out and grow their business, there will eventually be a stagnation phase where if the business doesn’t rise above the competition, they’ll be swallowed.
 You can choose to wring every bit of profit you can out of the company and ultimately abandon it or you can re-invest and innovate.